-II used to have my hair in tight ponytails without realizing it looks weird when you take photos.
+I used to have my hair in tight ponytails without realizing it looked weird when you took photos.
 But now that we’re all about looking good for pictures these days, I always pack some essential items like flat irons and curling wands.
 I’m pretty obsessed with this curling wand.

 Another option is to wear your hair up in a bun during the day and then let it down for your photos.
 It usually produces natural, beachy waves that look effortless and chic.

-If you really want to look amazing (or it’s a special occasion), go and get your hair and makeup professionally done at a local spa or salon.
+If you really want to look amazing (or it’s a special occasion like your wedding day), go and get your hair and makeup professionally done at a local spa or salon.

 2. WATCH POSING VIDEOS

 When people take photos of me, I never know what to do with my hands because it feels so awkward.
 In every photo, they end up doing the same thing over and over again- resulting in pictures that aren’t at all how we pictured it would be!

 That was disappointing for a while until one friend suggested watching posing videos on YouTube, which helped us figure out easy poses that look natural yet pulled together without being too stiff or goofy looking.